wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 18.05
 =====

-* xivo-dird now uses a token to authenticate when doing searches on xivo-confd
+* wazo-dird now uses a token to authenticate when doing searches on xivo-confd

-  * See :ref:`dird-backend-xivo` if you have customized configuration files in `/etc/xivo-dird/sources.d` or `/etc/xivo-dird/conf.d` for a source of type `xivo`
+  * See :ref:`dird-backend-xivo` if you have customized configuration files in `/etc/wazo-dird/sources.d` or `/etc/wazo-dird/conf.d` for a source of type `xivo`
   * If you are using custom certificates you will have to modify your directory configuration to add your certificate.
 See :ref:`https_certificate` for more information in the `Use your own certificate` section.

+* The directory service is now called wazo-dird and its python client is now named wazo-dird-client. if you were using the xivo-dird-client in your python code you should use the wazo-dird-client which has the same interface at the moment.

 18.04